Madrid Metro: Expansion from the 1990s

 Work on a major expansion of the metro began in 1995, with 172 km of new line and 132 new stations opened by 2011, built in 4 phases.
 The average construction pace throughout that era (more than 10 km of new line per year) was among the fastest in the world at that time and was equalled or surpassed by only very few metros in the global north (one notable example being Seoul Metro) either then or since.

-This included the extension of lines 1, 4 and 7 and the construction of a new Line 11 towards the outlying areas of Madrid.
-Lines 8 and 10 were joined into a longer Line 10 and a new Line 8 was constructed to expand the underground network towards the airport.
-The enlarged Line 9 was the first to leave the outskirts of Madrid to arrive in Rivas-Vaciamadrid and Arganda del Rey, two satellite towns located in the southeast of Madrid.
+This included the extension of lines 1, 4 and 7 and the construction of a new line 11 towards the outlying areas of Madrid.
+Lines 8 and 10 were joined into a longer line 10 and a new line 8 was constructed to expand the underground network towards the airport.
+The enlarged line 9 was the first to leave the outskirts of Madrid to arrive in Rivas-Vaciamadrid and Arganda del Rey, two satellite towns located in the southeast of Madrid.
 Control of the network was transferred to a public enterprise, Metro de Madrid S.A.

 In the early 2000s, a huge project installed approximately 50 km of new metro tunnels.
-This construction included a direct connection between downtown Madrid (Nuevos Ministerios) and the airport, a further extension of Line 8, and adding service to the outskirts with a 40 km loop called MetroSur serving Madrid's southern suburbs.

-MetroSur, one of the largest ever civil engineering projects in Europe, opened on 11 April 2003.
-It included 41 km of tunnel and 28 new stations, with a new interchange station on Line 10, connecting it to the city centre and stations linking to the local train network.
-Its construction began in June 2000 and the whole loop was completed in less than three years.
-It connects Getafe, Móstoles, Alcorcón, Fuenlabrada, and Leganés, five towns located in the south of Madrid.
-As the metro line is part of a project to develop the area, some stations lay in sparsely populated places or were even surrounded by fields at the time of opening.
+This construction included a further extension of line 8 that gave a direct connection between central Madrid (Nuevos Ministerios) and the airport, as well as one of the largest ever civil engineering projects in Europe – MetroSur.
+The bulk of the latter project envisaged the construction of a new 41 km loop line connecting five cities located south-southwest of Madrid, namely Móstoles, Alcorcón, Leganés, Getafe and Fuenlabrada.
+The line's construction began in June 2000 and the whole loop was completed in less than three years, opening on as line 12.
+As the metro line was part of a larger plan to develop the area, some stations lay in sparsely populated places or were even surrounded by fields at the time of opening.
+The MetroSur project also included a southern extension of line 10 to the city of Alcorcón to connect with this new loop line.